MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-metrics-dimensions.md

 Whereas speed to answer provides insights into how quickly an agent was connected with a customer, first response time provides insights into how quickly the agent responded to the customer.
 First response time is a measure of the time that customers spend waiting for a first response from a human agent.
 The time is adjusted based on operating hours.
 The calculation is based on the time between the point when a customer initiates a conversation (or, in the case of a bot-escalated conversation, the point when the bot escalates it) and the point when the agent accepts the request and responds to the customer.
 For messaging conversations, this time represents how soon the agent sent the first response to customer.

-Average first response time is calculated by dividing the total first response time across all engaged conversations by the number of engaged conversations.
+The system calculates average first response time by dividing the total first response time across all engaged conversations by the number of engaged conversations.

 The time can be viewed in two formats: seconds and *hh:mm:ss*.

 ### Average agent response time

 Agent response time is a measure of the average time that customers who sent a message must wait to get a response from a human agent.
 The time is adjusted based on operating hours.
-Average agent response time is calculated by dividing the total response time by the number of exchanges between customers and agents across all engaged conversations.
+The system calculates average agent response time by dividing the total response time by the number of exchanges between customers and agents across all engaged conversations.
 A longer response time indicates that more time passes between messages as customers wait for an agent to respond and provide updates.
 A longer response time negatively affects the customer experience.

 The time can be viewed in two formats: seconds and *hh:mm:ss*.